jimbro1000/tdd-training-katas/katas/FizzBuzz/README.md

 ## Requirements

-1. Output a list of numbers from 1 to 100 to the console
+1. Return a list of numbers from 1 to 100 as a comma separated string

 2. For each multiple of 3 output "Fizz" instead of the number